Permafrost/TundraTN/SERVICES.md

       a response from the FTP server before timing out and terminating the request.
 Defaults to PT1M (1 minute).
   * `ftps`: refer to `ftp`.
+* `$content.identity` is an optional choice of mode for assigning a value to the `DocumentID` of the resulting bizdoc if no `DocumentID` is extracted:
+  * `UUID`: assigns a newly generated [UUID] in canonical.
+  * `ULID`: assigns a newly generated [ULID].
+  * `SHA-512`: the algorithm used to calculate a message digest from the content.
+  * `SHA-384`: the algorithm used to calculate a message digest from the content.
+  * `SHA-256`: the algorithm used to calculate a message digest from the content.
+  * `SHA`: the algorithm used to calculate a message digest from the content.
+  * `MD5`: the algorithm used to calculate a message digest from the content.
+  * `MD2`: the algorithm used to calculate a message digest from the content.
 * `$limit` is an optional maximum number of content matches to be processed in a single execution.
 Defaults to 1000.
 * `$strict?` is an optional boolean, which if true will abort routing/